Rocky (singer): 2022–present: Sub-unit debut and solo artist under Wonijin

 On August 20, Rocky won his first Best Actor award for the web series Broke Rookie Star in the international web festival Seoul Webfest 2022.
 On November 6, Rocky won his second Best Actor award for the same web series at the LA Webfest 2022, the largest film festival for web dramas in the world.
 Broke Rookie Star also won Best Web Series of All Genres award.
 According to the executive chairman of the festival organization committee, this is the first time for a Korean web series to bag the grand prize at the film festival since its launch in 2009.
 On December 30, 2022, Rocky won his third Best Actor award at the 6th Asia Web Awards 2022 for his lead role in Broke Rookie Star.

-Rocky participated in writing, composing, and choreographing one of HAWW's debut song called "Wanna Be Love" which was released on February 23, 2023.
+Rocky participated in writing, composing, and choreographing his brother's band's debut song called "Wanna Be Love", which was released on February 23, 2023.

-On February 28, 2023, the agency confirmed that Rocky decided not to renew his contract and left the band.
+On February 28, 2023, Fantagio confirmed that Rocky decided not to renew his contract and left both the agency and the group.
+On October 26, Rocky reportedly set up his own agency called One Fine Day Entertainment in August.
+On November 22, Rocky released his debut extended play Rockyst alongside its lead single "Lucky Rocky".

+On June 14, 2024, it was announced that Rocky will release his second EP Blank on June 27, 2024.
+On June 18, Rocky released a promotion scheduler for the album.
+On June 27, Rocky released his second extended play Blank alongside its lead single "Jealousy".
+On November 22, Rocky released digital single music video "On My Mind" to celebrate the first anniversary of his solo debut.

+On March 18, 2025, Rocky released digital single music video "Ba Ba Bye" With Rocky's involvement in writing the lyrics and composing the song, it's a sweet, mid-tempo R&B song that pretends to be cool in the face of a breakup.